-Applicants should have a Leaving Certificate with passes in not less than six subjects, two of which should be at Grade C3 or better on higher level papers.
+- Applicants should have a Leaving Certificate with passes in not less than six subjects, two of which should be at Grade C3 or better on higher level papers.
 A minimum of two years commercial or relevant working experience is highly desirable.

-In special circumstances applicants with substantial work experience at an appropriate level but who do not have the minimum qualifications may be accepted.
+The programme operates a Recognition of Prior Experiential Learning (RPEL) scheme meaning applicants with substantial work experience at an appropriate level but who do not have the minimum qualifications may be accepted.

-Applicants with a degree or equivalent qualification may be granted exemptions on a module-by-module basis from year one and year two.
+- Applicants with a degree or equivalent qualification may be granted exemptions on a module-by-module basis from year one and year two.
 However there are no exemptions available for CIPD modules.

 Paul Woods B.Sc.
 Human Resource Management (DT332)

-"Having previously gained a qualification in Languages and Business Studies and worked abroad for seven years, I returned to Ireland to further my education.
+Having previously gained a qualification in Languages and Business Studies and worked abroad for seven years, I returned to Ireland to further my education.